Mirror therapy: Post-amputation phantom limb pain

 Based on the observation that phantom limb patients were much more likely to report paralyzed and painful phantoms if the actual limb had been paralyzed prior to amputation (for example, due to a brachial plexus avulsion), Ramachandran and Rogers-Ramachandran proposed the "learned paralysis" hypothesis of painful phantom limbs.
 Their hypothesis was that every time the patient attempted to move the paralyzed limb, they received sensory feedback (through vision and proprioception) that the limb did not move.
 This feedback stamped itself into the brain circuitry through a process of Hebbian learning so that, even when the limb was no longer present, the brain had learned that the limb (and subsequent phantom) was paralyzed.

 Ramachandran created the mirror box to relieve pain by helping an amputee imagine motor control over a missing limb.
-Mirror therapy is now also widely used for treatment of motor disorders such as hemiplegia or cerebral palsy.
+Mirror therapy is now also widely used for the treatment of motor disorders such as hemiplegia or cerebral palsy.
 As Deconick et al. state in a 2014 review, the mechanism of improved motor control and pain relief may differ from the mechanism of pain relief.
 Deconick et al., who reviewed only the effects of MVF on sensorimotor control, found that MVF can exert a strong influence on the motor network, mainly through increased cognitive penetration in action control.

 Although there has been much research on MVF, authors of many review articles complain about the poor methodology often used, for example, small sample sizes or lack of control groups.
-For this reason, one 2016 review (based on a review of 8 studies) concluded that the level of evidence was insufficient to recommend MT as a first intention treatment for phantom limb pain.
+For this reason, one 2016 review (based on a review of 8 studies) concluded that the level of evidence was insufficient to recommend MT as a first-line treatment for phantom limb pain.

-A 2018 review, (based on 15 studies conducted between 2012 and 2017, out of a pool of 115 publications) also criticized the quality of many reports on mirror therapy (MT), but concluded that "MT seems to be effective in relieving PLP, reducing the intensity and duration of daily pain episodes.
+A 2018 review (based on 15 studies conducted between 2012 and 2017 out of a pool of 115 publications) also criticized the quality of many reports on mirror therapy (MT) but concluded that "MT seems to be effective in relieving PLP, reducing the intensity and duration of daily pain episodes.
 It is a valid, simple, and inexpensive treatment for PLP."

-A 2018 literature review of phantom limb pain stated that, in randomized controlled trials, mirror therapy reduced pain.
+A 2018 literature review of phantom limb pain stated that mirror therapy reduced pain in randomized controlled trials.